ooples/pine_script_docs/source/concepts/Repainting.rst

 Consequently, it cannot be answered in a meaningful way.
 Why?
 Because it needs to be qualified.
 Instead, one could ask:

-- Do the entry/exit markers your indicator displays repaint (or: Do you wait for the realtime bar to close before displaying your entry/exit markers)?
+- Do you wait for the realtime bar to close before displaying your entry/exit markers?
 - Do alerts wait for the end of the realtime bar before triggering?
 - Do the higher timeframe plots repaint (which means they won't plot the same way on realtime bars as they do on historical bars)?
 - Does your script plot in the past (as most pivot or zigzag scripts will do)?